willow-the/Lesson-Two/README.md

 ##### AHHH I don't know where to start...
-* Start with putting in the background image
+* Start with the background image
 * Center the headings
+* Look at all the divs:
-* Look at all the divs, pick one and put an id or class on it.
-Then pick out which part of the screenshot this div relates to.
+  - Look at the first one
+  - Put an id or class on it
+  - Pick out which part of the screenshot this div relates to
 * Background colors, padding, margin, and widths are good places to start